zendesk/ruby_memprofiler_pprof/IMPLEMENTATION.md

 Ruby has a [documented(-ish)](https://ruby-doc.org/core-3.1.0/doc/extension_rdoc.html) [C API](https://silverhammermba.github.io/emberb/c/), which exposes some safe-ish operations to C extensions that remains _reasonably_ stable between Ruby versions.
 These are the functions that are exposed in the [ruby.h](https://github.com/ruby/ruby/blob/v3_1_2/include/ruby.h) C header file.
 However, some things this gem needs to do are not possible within the exposed API.

-To cheat, and get access to internal Ruby functions and structure definitions, RMP uses the [debase-ruby_core_source](https://github.com/os97673/debase-ruby_core_source) gem to pull in a copy of the private, internal C header files.
-This gives us access to function prototypes and structure definitions that would otherwise be inaccessible.
+To cheat, and get access to internal Ruby functions and structure definitions, RMP uses two tricks.
+First, it uses the internal MJIT header; this is an internal header file that Ruby ships with in order to allow code that is compiled with the MJIT just-in-time compiler to call back into the VM to do certain things.
+This is incoluded by requiring `ruby_mjit_min_header-#{RUBY_VERSION}.h"`.

+However, there are still some internal functions that are not exported in the MJIT header that we need access to - in particular, an implementation of the following two functions:

+  * `is_pointer_to_heap`, from `gc.c`, which says whether or not a given pointer points into the Ruby heap and so can be considered a `VALUE`.
+  * `rb_gc_disable_no_rest`, also from `gc.c`, which disables the garbage collector temporarily _without finishing the current collection_.

+To get access to these, we copy-paste rather large swathes of Ruby's internal structures in the `ruby_private/` directory for each version of Ruby we support; then, we implement copies of the above two methods which use those internal structures in `ruby_hacks.c`.

 It is the intention of this project, once it has gotten some real world usage and stabilised, to propose new APIs to Ruby upstream that could remove the need for this kind of hackery.
 For now, though, doing these tricks lets us get real world experience in real world apps using current mainline Rubies.